justinnhli/dynamic-fok-paper/outline.md

 # Towards a Computational Model of a Feeling of Knowing

+## introduction

+* what is FOK
+* brief of existing psychology theories
+    * accessibility
+    * cue familiarity
+* no existing models in a cognitive architecture?

 ## situating within a strategic knowledge search framework

 * memory as a strategic process